BramComyn/safeguard-fetch/etc/content-length-considerations-updated-2024-09-06.md

 ### Chrome-HTTP/1.1

-This poses not a single problem.
+This doesn't pose a single problem.
 Chrome protects the user from receiving any extra bytes when the ``content-length`` header is set to *b* bytes, only *b* bytes will be found.
 The only problem I have found, is that Chrome doesn't treat an invalid ``content-length`` header as an unrecoverable error, but rather cuts